New Jersey Lottery: Lotzee

 Lotzee (stylized LOTZEE) was a game offered from June 14, 1998, to September 13, 2003.
 Originally drawn once a week on Saturdays, it expanded with a Wednesday drawing before being discontinued.
 It was unpopular with players, who felt the rules, which featured a combination of player- and machine-selected numbers, were too complex and confusing.
 The top prize was $500,000 cash; although not a progressive jackpot, the prize was split if there were multiple winners.

-A Player Could choose 4 out of 77 numbers numbered between 0 and 76.